illi-Langi The Rocks Aboriginal Dreaming Tour

 - Experience a local Aboriginal greeting and learn some of the language spoken

 - Meet knowledgeable Aboriginal guides

-- Participate in a Sydney cultural acknowledgement of Earth Mother using her ochre (traditional paint)
+- Participate in a Sydney cultural acknowledgement of Earth Mother using clap sticks

-- Opportunity to handle cultural objects and materials
+- Opportunity to view cultural objects and materials

 - Learn about the Aboriginal DreamTime, it’s origin, history and culture